eldho-joshy/customer-churn-prediction/README.md

-# 📉 Telco Churn:
+# 📉 Telco Customer Churn: Predictive Analysis & Retention Strategy
-  # Why Customers Leave & How to Reduce It
 ### **A Data Science Project on Predictive Customer Retention**

 Hi 👋 I'm **Eldho Joshy**, a Data Science student.
 This project focuses on understanding the underlying patterns of customer behavior and building a machine learning pipeline to predict churn before it happens.